panda3d/panda3d-docs/programming/models-and-actors/loading-actors-and-animations.rst

    NodePath, not an Actor.

    The Actor interface provides a high-level interface on the low-level Panda constructs.
-In Panda, the low-level node that performs the animation is called :class:`~panda3d.core.Character`.
+In Panda, the low-level node that performs the animation is called :class:`.Character`.
 You can see the Character node in the scene graph when you call :py:meth:`actor.ls() <direct.actor.Actor.Actor.ls>`.

    Do not confuse the Actor class with the :ref:`ActorNode <enabling-physics-on-a-node>` class, which is used for